-Currently in 2020, the Kiddie Tax brackets are set at $2,200 for unearned income.
+Currently, the Kiddie Tax brackets are set at $2,200 for unearned income.
 So, if you make less than $2,200 per year in unearned income, it's not taxable.
 That's great but that's very different than a 529 plan.
 Plus, that's subject to change in the future (and it has changed in the past).

 As such, we rank a UTMA lower on our list of how to save for college.

 Yes, UNest charges a $3 flat monthly fee for account sizes under $50,000.
 Once you hit $50,000 in assets under management with UNest, the advisory fee switches to 0.25% of your account balance.

 It’s important to point out that the specific investments you buy will also have their own expense ratio.
 UNest says that the mutual funds offered on their platform are passively managed and their expense ratios range from 0.40% to 0.60%.
 Learn why investment fees matter.